tytydraco/yessleep/out/I_Found_a_Radio_Station_for_a_Town_that_Doesnt_Exist_Part_1.md

 &#x200B;

-​The next night, I picked up 06.13 again.
+​The next night I picked up 06.13 again.
 Thankfully everything seemed okay.
 Here's a recording transcript:

 **Spencer:** "Good afternoon, everybody.
 Natasha would like to thank Daniel Sherman for the safe return of Dracula." \**a sound effect of applause plays\**